 Income & Salaries of real estate agent depends on the number of closed sales.
-The more sales he closes, the more commission he makes.
+The more sales an agent closes, the more commission they make.

 How Much Do Real Estate Agents Make Per Hour In Georgia?

 The huge variation in wages is due to the varying individual experience.
-The more experienced an agent is, the more income he is likely to generate.
+The more experienced agents are, the more income they are likely to generate.